syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/FreeText-Annotation.md

 ### Setting the default background-color

 You can set the background color for the free text annotations using the `SfPdfViewer.AnnotationSettings.FreeText.FillColor` property.
-The default value is set to `Transparent`.
+The default value is set to `Color.Transparent`.

 {% tabs %}
 {% highlight c# %}